 Skip to content

 Executor pods run user code in a hardened environment with strict security controls.
-The pod builder in backend/app/services/k8s_worker/pod_builder.py enforces these at pod creation time.
+Defenses are layered across three levels: container, pod, and namespace.

 Container Security Context